Men’s Italian Suit Style Explained: Cut, Fit & Features

 The History of the men’s Italian Suit

-The Italian suit, also known as the continental suit, first became prominent in the early 20th century.
-British suits were characterised by their relatively loose fit and heavy fabric at the time.
-In contrast, Italian tailors’ arts made the suits much lighter and more comfortable ideal in warmer climates.
+The Italian cut suit, also known as the continental suit, first became prominent in the early 20th century.
+The British suit style is characterised by its relatively loose fit and heavy fabric.
+In contrast, Italian tailors made the suits much lighter and more comfortable, ideal in warmer climates.

-Brioni is widely credited for revolutionising the men’s Italian suit style.
+Brioni is widely credited for revolutionising the Italian suit for men.
 The fashion house was established in 1945 by Nazareno Fonticoli and Gaetano Savini, and quickly became known for its luxurious and expertly-crafted garments.
 The Italian cut was exported to the rest of the world in the 1950s.

 By this time, more and more prominent figures were wearing Italian suits.
 This helped to solidify the style’s status as a symbol of luxury and prestige, and encouraged more men to pledge their allegiance to the Italian cut suit.